tapati0127/6DPoseEstimation/README.md

 Watch our demo: https://www.youtube.com/watch?v=11uhnISUyXQ&ab_channel=D%C5%A9ngHu%E1%BB%B3nh%C4%90%E1%BB%A9c
 It consists of 3 parts:
 * Object detection with YOLOv4 + 6D pose estimation with Point Pair Feature (PPF) + pose refinement with Iterative Closest Point (ICP).
-* Object grasping: Communicatation with Motoman Motomini Robot, Gripper + Grasping Program.
+* Object grasping: Communication with Motoman Motomini Robot, Gripper + Grasping Program.
-* GUI for our software, which makes easier for users.
+* GUI for our software, which makes it easier for users.

 ### Built With